DAC8 Client Readiness: Getting Crypto Clients Ready Before the First Exchange (2026)

 Practical guidance

-- Treat the window as finite — DAC8 in force 2026, first exchange 2027.
+- Treat the window as finite: DAC8 in force 2026, first exchange 2027.

-- Route disclosure decisions to the client's tax counsel — not the firm unilaterally.
+- Route disclosure decisions to the client's tax counsel, not the firm unilaterally.

-- Confirm obligations/treatment with an avocat fiscaliste / tax adviser — jurisdiction-specific; not legal/tax advice.
+- Confirm obligations and treatment with an avocat fiscaliste or tax adviser.
+This is jurisdiction-specific and not legal or tax advice.

 How vendor tools support readiness